How Are Porn And Performance Anxiety Related?

 Reach out for professional support

-Many people can find it embarrassing to seek support for sexual performance.
-For this reason, online therapy may be a more appealing option than talking to a provider face-to-face.
+If your performance anxiety is causing you stress or sexual dysfunction, or you've unsuccessfully tried to overcome it, consider consulting a mental health professional.
+Many people may find it embarrassing to seek support for sexual performance.
+For this reason, online therapy might be a more appealing option than talking to a provider face-to-face.
 Additionally, online therapy platforms like BetterHelp for individuals or Regain for couples enable users to schedule appointments from a preferred space at a time that works for them, potentially eliminating commute times, parking costs, and other barriers.

 Takeaway